PlaceBI-sdk/sdk/android/README.md

     }
 ```

-You must call destroy() when activity to ensure proper disconnection from the service:
+You must call destroy() when activity stops to ensure proper disconnection from the service:
 ```java
     @Override
     protected void onStop() {